DavidNash2024/Win32xx/samples/Frame/Readme.txt

 Frame Example
 =============
 This project demonstrates the use of the CFrame class to display a frame window.
-A frame uses a seperate view window which is displayed over its client area.
+A frame uses a separate view window which is displayed over its client area.

 CFrame provides a set of features including: